 - Sub-Saharan Africa – East and Southern

-The Transfer Beyond Scholarship is a nationally-competitive scholarship created to recognize our most significant transfer students.
+The See Yourself at Stetson Scholarship is a nationally-competitive scholarship created to recognize our most significant transfer students.
 This scholarship offers full tuition and fees, including all eligible federal state and institutional aid, for up to three years or until undergraduate graduation, whichever comes first.
-The Transfer Beyond Scholar will be selected from five finalists.
+The See Yourself at Stetson Scholar will be selected from five finalists.
 The remaining four finalists will be awarded a $5,000 grant.
 Interested students must complete the transfer application and submit a 500 word or less essay to [email protected] – How am I going beyond expectation?

-- By completing the application mentioned above this will allow us to better align your selection with our donors’ intentions.
-If you are matched with one of our donor-funded scholarships, you may see a portion of your financial aid renamed to the donor fund.
+- By completing a Donor Scholarship Profile, you allow us to better align your selection with our donors' intentions.
+Please note: if you are matched with one of our donor-funded scholarships, you may see a portion of your financial aid renamed to a donor fund.

 The purpose of the scholarship is to enable undergraduate students in good academic standing to participate in Stetson University-approved international study abroad programs, which are a primary mechanism for transformative intercultural learning and promote global awareness and understanding.